YOU HAVE TO HANG ON

 The Bastard is definitely cheating.

 He’s good at it—I’ve yet to actually see him with another woman—but all indicators point to infidelity.
-Not just the things The Client noticed—the passcode on his phone, a new tendency to work late, a penchant for working out replacing his proclivity toward sloth, unusual cash withdrawals, and the intangible but significant gut feeling—but the things I’ve documented, too.
-Repeated visits to the same boutique hotel, purchases of flowers that never made it to The Client, the professional development workshops he signed up for but never attended.
+Not just the things The Client noticed—a passcode on his phone, a new tendency to work late, a penchant for working out replacing his proclivity toward sloth, unusual cash withdrawals, and the intangible but significant gut feeling—but the things I’ve documented, too.
+Repeated visits to the same boutique hotel, purchases of flowers never once delivered to The Client, the professional development workshops he signed up for but never attended.

 The hidden bank account.

-I shift in the front seat of my car—parked in the lot of his office—trying to restore blood flow to my ass.
-If I don’t get out soon, my legs will tingle and bite when I stand, slowing me down and distracting me.
+I shift in the front seat of my car—parked at his office—trying to restore blood flow to my ass.
+If I don’t get out soon, my legs will tingle and bite when I stand, slowing and distracting me.
 And I hate being distracted.
 Distractions crack the insulated container in my brain dedicated to my work, the one thing that makes me happy-adjacent.
 And they’re risky.
-Dangerous in the wrong situation.
+Dangerous.

 Normally he walks out at 12:01 exactly—a creature of adulterous habit.
 I’ve been leaving the building next door at 12:02 every day for weeks to establish my pattern, allowing me to blend into the nondescript monotony of his day as I catalog his movements.
 I track him before work, during lunch, and after work.
-In between I have other cases, including a particularly nasty catfishing project, but The Bastard is my main focus.
+I have other cases, but right now The Bastard is my primary focus.

 The clock flips from 12:29 to 12:30.